kaisdukes/quranic-corpus/docs/getting-started-ai.md

 ### Understanding the Goal

-We encourage new joiners to gain enough NLP knowledge to replicate the 2011 Quran parsing paper:.
-As this will require a lot of background knowledge, we would like those interested in the mentorship program to start by taking the Stanford NLP course:
+As this goal requires a lot of background knowledge, we would like those interested in the mentorship program to start by taking the Stanford NLP course:

 Stanford CS224N: Natural Language Processing with Deep Learning